-- The amount of parking proposed to be provided is considered to be satisfactory; - Although the nature of the goods bought are most likely to engender visits by car, nevertheless the proposed development will contribute to the viability of public transport services in the area; - Bicycle parking and showers/changing facilities for staff are proposed to be provided on the site.
+- The amount of parking proposed to be provided is considered to be satisfactory and accords with both the Auburn DCP and RTA guidelines; - Although the nature of the goods bought are most likely to engender visits by car, nevertheless the proposed development will contribute to the viability of public transport services in the area; - Bicycle parking and showers/changing facilities for staff are proposed to be provided on the site.
 Bicycle parking will also be provided for customers; - It is proposed to develop a Green Travel Plan to encourage travel by non-car means, especially for staff.